MindrustUK/Heatmiser-for-home-assistant/README.md

 Please also note that the NeoStat WiFi does not have an API, and so cannot be used with this (or any) NeoHub-based integration.

+Neoplug devices are broken in the dev branch and are due to be fixed as soon as I get a chance to look into the details.

 # Installation:

 Before starting installation you should know the IP address of the Neo-hub.
 If you don't know the IP address, use one of the approaches suggested below to find your neo-hubs IP address.